 - Drink plenty of fluids.

-- Eat fresh fruit and vegetables and fibre-rich foods (e.g. prunes) unless your doctor advises otherwise.
+- Eat fresh fruit and vegetables and fibre-rich foods (e.g. prunes, apples with skin on), unless your doctor advises otherwise.

-- Talk to your doctor or physiotherapist to find the exercise that is right for you.
+- Try to be physically active every day.
+Talk to your doctor or physiotherapist to find the exercise that is right for you.

-- Try over-the-counter laxatives such as Coloxyl with senna, Duphalac or Movicol, but check the dose with the pharmacist and let your doctor know.
+- Try over-the-counter laxatives such as Coloxyl with senna, Duphalac or Movicol.
+Check the dose with the pharmacist and let your doctor know.
 Don’t wait too long before starting laxatives.

 - Talk to your treatment team about how to manage bowel obstruction.
 If your stomach is swollen and you are in pain, call Triple Zero (000) as it may be an emergency.